mdn/browser-compat-data/schemas/compat-data-schema.md

 #### `version_added`

-This is the only mandatory property and it contains a string with the version number indicating when a sub-feature has been added (and is therefore supported).
-The Boolean values indicate that a sub-feature is supported (`true`, with the additional meaning that it is unknown in which version support was added) or not supported (`false`).
-A value of `null` indicates that support information is entirely unknown.
+This is the only mandatory property and it contains a string with the version number indicating when a sub-feature has been added (and is therefore supported), or the value `false` indicating the feature is not supported.
 Examples:

 - Support from version 3.5 (inclusive):